awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-identity-provider.md

 1. Select **Enable IdP sign out flow** when you want your user to be logged out from a SAML IdP when logging out from Amazon Cognito\.

-   Enabling this flow sends a signed logout request to the SAML IdP when the [LOGOUT endpoint](logout-endpoint.md) is called\.
+   Enabling this flow sends a signed logout request to the SAML IdP when the [Logout endpoint](logout-endpoint.md) is called\.
 **Note**
 If you select this option and your SAML IdP expects a signed logout request, you also must configure the signing certificate provided by Amazon Cognito with your SAML IdP\.
 The SAML IdP will process the signed logout request and logout your user from the Amazon Cognito session\.